 Reid’s position is that any assertion is creditworthy until shown otherwise; whereas Hume implies that specific evidence for its reliability is needed.
 (Stevenson 1993, 433.
 See also Wolterstorff 2001; Audi 2006)

 The Reidian account of testimonial trust is that since God intended us to be ‘social creatures’, he implanted in us “a propensity to speak the truth,” the principle of veracity, as well as, correspondingly “a disposition to confide in the veracity of others, and to believe what they tell us,” the principle of credulity (Reid 1983, 94–95).

 The Reid-Hume contrast needs tempering, however, if the usual way to obtain specific evidence is by checking on the reliability and sincerity of a speaker, which, as noted earlier, is generally not feasible.
 The implication that offering and accepting testimony could not be a regular habit or practice fuels anti-reductionism.
-Reductionism cannot work, it is claimed, because hearers know too little about speakers and hearers cannot find out more within the testimonial exchange (Webb 1993; Foley 1994).
-Hume's position is salvageable—his endorsement, noted earlier, of our far-reaching (epistemic and doxastic) dependence on testimony, specifically—if there are, and must be, ways to acquire evidence favoring the acceptance of testimony that does not involve burdensome checks on the credentials of particular speakers, as with background evidence.
-The salvage would neutralize Coady's observation:
+Reductionism cannot work, it is claimed, because hearers know too little about speakers and cannot find out more within the testimonial exchange (Webb 1993; Foley 1994).
+Hume’s position is salvageable—his endorsement, noted earlier, of our far-reaching (epistemic and doxastic) dependence on testimony, specifically—if there are, and must be, ways to acquire evidence favoring the acceptance of testimony that do not involve burdensome checks on the credentials of particular speakers, as with background evidence.
+The salvage would neutralize Coady’s observation: